Q: What are your ages for Taekwondo?

-A: No, the $125 for your first month is all you need to get started.
+A: No, the $135 for your first month is all you need to get started.
 We don't charge any type of sign-up fee.
 We don't require you to buy an "equipment package" or anything like that.
-And, currently, in Connecticut there is no sales tax either, so $125 is all you need.
+(Most other schools DO charge an initial fee.)
+And, currently, in Connecticut there is no sales tax either, so $135 is all you need.
 (We accept cash, check, and all credit/debit cards)Q: Are there any introductory promotions?

-A: It takes about 30 minutes and includes sign-up paperwork, school rules, and uniform.
-Parents and student children must attend signup together and payment in full for the next month is required at that time.
+A: It takes about 45 minutes and includes sign-up paperwork, school rules, and uniform.
+Parents and student children must attend signup together and payment in full for the first month is required at that time.
 All sign-ups must be scheduled in advance - just give us a call at 860-289-8008

-now.
-If for any reason you can't attend your scheduled sign-up, please just give us a call to let us know and reschedule.Q: How does the payment cycle work?
+.
+If for any reason you can't attend your scheduled sign-up, please give us a quick call to let us know and reschedule.Q: How does the payment cycle work?

 A: It runs monthly from the day you start.
 For example, if your first class is on the 10th of August, your next payment will be due on the 10th of September.
 If you pay by credit card, you will be automatically charged on your payment day.
-If not, we'll send you an invoice by Email about 10 days prior, which you can pay in-person or online using a checking account, Apple Pay, or any credit card.Q: Do I have to pay monthly, or can I pay each week?
+If not, we'll send you an invoice by Email about 10 days prior, which you can pay in-person or online using a debit card, credit card, or checking account.Q: Do I have to pay monthly, or can I pay each week?

 A: Unfortunately, our tuition is only payable on a monthly basis.
 This is because all of our expenses (rent, electricity, natural gas, internet, telephone, etc.) are also billed and paid monthly.
 If finances are tight on a given month, just give us a call and we can delay your payment for that month by a week.Q: Are there any discounts?